vsilverman/insight/README.md

 As Jenkins alternative CI/CD tool CircleCI may be used for smaller projects, which nicely integrates with GitHub.
 Another CI/CD alternative may be GitHub Actions, newly released directly from GitHub

-### Docker + ECS Containerization for Flask
+### Docker + ECS Containerization for Httpd

 Containers are MB instead of GB in size compared to VMs, and take seconds rather than minutes to spin up.
-Flask is a good candidate for containerization as it requires low OS overhead, and needs to be quickly spun up or down based on user-demand.
-We can use Docker to containerize Flask.
-This is done by creating a `DockerFile` that performs many of the same tasks as Packer in order to create a Flask Docker image.
-Docker can be used in conjunction with AWS elastic container service (ECS) or AWS elastic Kubernetes service (EKS) for container orchestration.
+Httpd is a good candidate for containerization as it requires low OS overhead, and needs to be quickly spun up or down based on user-demand.
+We can use Docker to containerize Httpd service.
+This is done by creating a `DockerFile` that performs many of the same tasks as Packer in order to create a TBD Docker image.
+Docker can be used in conjunction with AWS elastic container service (ECS) for container orchestration.
 A container orchestration tool:
 * Defines the relationship between containers.
 * Sets up container auto-scaling.
 * Defines how containers connect with the internet.